We use cookies to optimize our website & deliver you the best service

 • Maintains blood pressure and regulates body temperature.

-Plasma Donation Process:
+How Does Plasma Donation Work?

 Plasma samples